chevah/geck/content/generic.rst

 * Try to keep methods as flat as possible and return as soon as possible.

 * Don't use abbreviation.
-Use full, meaningful names.
+Use full, meaningful names, either in CamelCase (for class names) or in snake_case (for function and attribute names.

 * Don't use tabs for indentation, and in general don't use tabs for anything else.
 The only exceptions are the Makefiles.